top environmental nonprofits

 8. Food Tank

 Food Tank is a think tank for food.
 It’s committed to food system change and works toward solutions that alleviate hunger, obesity and poverty.
-Food Tank features innovative people and organizations worldwide, highlighting those who are working toward sustainable change.
+Food Tank features innovative people and organizations worldwide, and highlights those who work toward sustainable change.

-Food Tank features news articles on a variety of topics relating to sustainable agriculture and a more resilient food system.
-These resources are integral to recognizing organizations making strides within the food industry and educating consumers about agricultural issues.
+Food Tank features news articles on a variety of topics that relate to sustainable agriculture and a more resilient food system.
+These resources are integral to recognizing organizations who make strides within the food industry and educates consumers about agricultural issues.
 For example, a current article by Food Tank covers the meatpacking plant closures due to COVID-19 and the economic impact this has for hog farmers.

 9. 5 Gyres Institute

-The 5 Gyres Institute is devoted to reducing plastic pollution.
+The 5 Gyres Institute is devoted to the reduction of plastic pollution.
 It works with the United Nations Economic and Social Council and is one of only two organizations that have sent expeditions to research the Great Pacific Garbage Patch.

-5 Gyres is also a founding member of the Plastic Pollution Coalition, a global alliance of businesses and thought leaders working to reduce plastic pollution and its impact on humans and the environment.
-One of its most significant research endeavors is the San Francisco Bay Microplastic Project, providing critical data on solutions to plastic pollution throughout the Bay Area.
+5 Gyres is also a founding member of the Plastic Pollution Coalition, a global alliance of businesses and thought leaders work to reduce plastic pollution and its impact on humans and the environment.
+One of its most significant research endeavors is the San Francisco Bay Microplastic Project, which provides critical data on solutions to plastic pollution throughout the Bay Area.

 10. Fibershed

 The fashion industry is a huge contributor to greenhouse gas emissions, and pollution doesn’t just come from manufacturing.
 How textiles are produced plays a significant role in carbon emission, and Fibershed is looking to change that.
-It’s committed to developing relationships between independent producers, helping to rebuild regional manufacturing and creating an international system of producers that engage in climate-friendly methods.
+It’s committed to developing relationships between independent producers who help to rebuild regional manufacturing and create an international system of producers that engage in climate-friendly methods.

 One of Fibershed’s best-known programs is Fiber Systems Research.
 It focuses on land-based models that measure climate impact and inform new institutional changes within fiber production.
 The nonprofit also investigates emerging markets, like hemp, and whether alternative materials may be more environmentally friendly options for fiber producers.